Category Archives: patron saints

 St. James the Greater in Art

-St. James the Greater by Rembrandt
+• St. James the Greater Public Domain Image

-The feast day of St. Bridget of Sweden is celebrated on July 23.
+The Feast day of St. Bridget of Sweden is celebrated on July 23.
 St. Bridget of Sweden was born on June 14, 1303.
 She was the daughter of Berger Persson and wife, Ingeborg.
 Her family was wealthy, pious, and went on long pilgrimages to the Holy Land.
 St. Bridget of Sweden is the patron of Sweden, Europe, and widows.

 At the age of ten her mother died.
 Her sister Kathleen, infant brother Israel, and Bridget were sent to her maternal aunt for education and care.
 As a young child Bridget had a vivid dream vision of The Man of Sorrows.
 When she asked who had done this to him He responded,